5 Must Have Items for a Winter Driving Kit

 When it comes to winter driving, it’s always best to prepare to expect the unexpected.
 Use this guide to make sure you’re ready.

 Just because the temps are falling doesn’t mean that it’s time to give up on camping.
-In fact, camping in the late fall and early winter is actually a lot of fun.
+With more and more KOA campgrounds choosing to be open no matter the time of year in all parts of the US, camping in the late fall and early winter is actually a lot of fun.
 But to make sure that you stay safe, it’s important to take certain precautions—like checking your car to make sure that the antifreeze levels are right and that your lights in working properly.
 And it’s also important to add a few things to your trunk or RV, just in case you run into cold weather delays.

 Other suggestions?
 Consider adding in a camping shovel, and or kitty litter (for traction on ice), tire chains and a tow chain or rope.
 And remember, if you travel with children, make sure you have extra baby food, diapers and wipes for the littlest campers, as well as books and games to help older kids pass the time.